hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 * logs/stream/ny_ingestion.log
 * logs/stream/chicago_ingestion.log

-We also tested chicago tenant streaming pipeline with large-scale streaming.
+We also conducted performance testing with chicago tenant streaming pipeline with large-scale streaming.
 We produced approximately 100 000 rows of data with the data being read in batches from a large input file and sent to the platform as fast as possible.
-This is the output log of the ingestion.
+The performance metrics were following:

 ```log
 2025-03-12 10:03:41,281 - INFO - chicagotenant - Stream ingestion statistics: